Annual revenue in billions USD

 Loading revenue data...

-Advanced Micro Devices (AMD) is a key player in the semiconductor industry, particularly in CPUs and GPUs.
-This analysis assesses AMD's growth prospects, market position, valuation, and risks to provide a comprehensive investment perspective.
+Advanced Micro Devices (AMD) is strategically positioned for growth, particularly in AI and data centers, but faces challenges from competition, export restrictions, and market dynamics.
+This analysis assesses AMD's prospects, considering its financial health, market opportunities, and geopolitical risks to provide a comprehensive investment perspective.

 Advanced Micro Devices, Inc. operates as a semiconductor company worldwide.
 It operates through four segments: Data Center, Client, Gaming, and Embedded.
 The company offers artificial intelligence (AI) accelerators, x86 microprocessors, and graphics processing units (GPUs) as standalone devices or as incorporated into accelerated processing units, chipsets, and data center and professional GPUs; and embedded processors and semi-custom system-on-chip (SoC) products, microprocessor and SoC develop...